 It's a fascinating decision on the part of the series to turn Strangeways into the leading man because that makes him someone we're supposed to sympathize with.
 In the first episode, it seemed like the show had partway succeeded in that mission, inventing a detective from the original novel and giving him a quarter turn into a franchise detective.
 But the series also doesn't seem sure whether or not we're supposed to root for him to be a hard-nosed copper who insists on acting like actual law enforcement against a local hooligan like Nicky Tolland (Nico Mirallegro) even though that makes him a bastard.
 Or perhaps we should patiently wait for him to realize social worker with a badge is his line of work.

 The series also wants to make a meal out of Strangeways' trauma of a dead partner.
-Once again, he heads away from his job on the Isle to meet with Violet (Maeve Dermody), the deceased's sister.
+Once again, he heads away from his job on the Isle to meet with his deceased partner's sister.
 She's trying to bring a wrongful death suit against the police for gross negligence, a desperate move considering this is someone who (at least as far as the show has suggested) died in the line of duty.
 But perhaps not?
 Strangeways takes the card of the solicitor she offers.

 But when it comes to the series' main case, Strangeways discovers bungling doesn't begin to cover what's happened here.
 Evidence missing, camera footage CD disappeared, followups ignored, obvious lines of inquiry left unquestioned.
 When he asks O'Brien why procedures weren't followed or why his predecessor did nothing about x, y, or z, he gets no answers.
 O'Brien was content to be a social worker, not a cop, to the point that he never questioned what his boss was doing or even who he might be doing it for.